 Q: I received a scholarship from an outside source.
 How will this affect my financial aid award at Rivier?

 A: The Financial Aid Office needs to be made aware of any outside resources a student is receiving.
 Make sure to submit a copy of the scholarship letter to the Financial Aid Office.
 Most of the time, outside resources will not affect grant or scholarship aid that the student is receiving.

 Q: When will I be billed?

 A: You will be billed twice a year, in July and in November.
-With the exception of work study, all financial aid will appear as a credit on your bill, as long as you have accepted your award package.
+Except for work study, all financial aid will appear as a credit on your bill, if you have accepted your award package.

 Q: Where can I learn more about the tax benefits of paying for college?